ryan-txn/tp/docs/team/dri-water.md

-# Project Portfolio Page - Dri Water
+# Project Portfolio Page - Dri-water

 ## Overview
 HealthMate is a meal and calorie tracking application designed to help users manage their dietary intake, monitor their weight, and track their overall health goals.
 The app enables users to log meals, track calories, and observe their progress towards a healthier lifestyle.